Apply Now

 • New Zealand citizen, and ideally living in New Zealand.

-• Must be able to participate in the entire program, including the National Leaders conference in Tokyo (21-26 October 2019), the training weekend (dates TBC, but likely late October 2019), guiding the preparation of the delegation prior to departure and preparing post programme review documentation.
+• Must be able to participate in the entire program, including online National Leaders’ conferences (tentatively, 3x 4 hour sessions during weekends in September), the training weekend (to be confirmed, during October 2023), guiding the preparation of the delegation prior to departure and preparing post programme review documentation.

 • Expected to contribute greatly to the various activities for promoting sound development of young people, and representing New Zealand on the international stage.